Obstacker/juice-docs-v2/docs/user/legal/Resources/tos-simple.md

 ## Limitation of Liability

-In no event will LasagnaDAO be liable with respect to any subject matter of this Agreement under any contract, negligence, strict liability or other legal or equitable theory for:
+In no event will ExampleDAO be liable with respect to any subject matter of this Agreement under any contract, negligence, strict liability or other legal or equitable theory for:

 1. any special, incidental or consequential damages;